 - Unemployment insurance benefits;

+- Disability payments;

 - Child support payments; and

-- Payments made by state-administered plans for old-age assistance.
+- Payments made by the Nebraska Department of Health and Human Services for Assistance to the Aged, Blind or Disabled (AABD).

 Co-enrollment

 Co-enrollments with partner programs are highly encourage when participants qualify for multiple programs as they provide participants access to a wider array of available resources and support a customer-centered design that allows programs to leverage resources for participants who are eligible for, and need, multiple services that cross program lines.